 Johnnie Blackett’s Copacabaña (1946-1957) was a tropical nightclub and restaurant in San Diego which became a popular meeting place for the post-war gay community, as did the original Brass Rail and Chee-Chee.John Redmond Blackett (1906-1969) was a very successful restaurateur in San Diego during the Great Depression.
 Johnnie and his father William made a killing with their chain of Silver Castle burger joints and soda fountains.
 They were opening up a new place every year, and at their peak had six locations throughout San Diego.
 Small pre-fab metal buildings, hamburgers 5¢ each, “buy ’em buy the bag.”
 Never mind the fact that the Silver Castle System was a blatant copy of Ohio-based White Castle burgers.

 By 1946, the Blacketts still had it made.
 They owned a fine house, operated three restaurants and drive-ins, Blackett’s Van Lines, and were country club members.
-Johnnie’s wife Mabel owned a show horse Gentle Whispers and regularly competed in all the club shows.
+Johnnie’s socialite wife Mabel owned a show horse Gentle Whispers and regularly competed in all the club shows.
 In fact, she got more press than he did.

 As the years went by, he focused his operations on a block just south of the gothic San Diego High School (known by locals as the Grey Castle), near the intersection of Twelfth [now, Park Blvd] and C Streets.
 On the southeast corner, he reopened one of his old Silver Castles as a Maid-Rite Barbecue franchise and opened his Blackett’s Drive-In.

 But Johnnie must have wanted to step up his game from soda fountains, burger joints and drive-ins to more grownup ventures…